maikel/TaxiCam/README.md

 # Taxi Camera Project

-This project will contain all sources to control a camera in a taxi.
+This project will contain all sources to control a surveillance system in a car.